getsolus/packages/packages/l/linux-current/REBUILDS.md

 This is a list of things to rebuild after this, in the right order:

+* bbswitch
-* bbswitch-current
+* broadcom-sta
-* broadcom-sta-current
+* nvidia-340-glx-driver
-* nvidia-304-glx-driver-current
+* nvidia-390-glx-driver
-* nvidia-340-glx-driver-current
+* nvidia-glx-driver
-* nvidia-glx-driver-current
+* nvidia-beta-driver
 * open-vm-tools
-* razer-drivers-current
-* v4l2loopback-current
+* razer-drivers
-* virtualbox-current
+* v4l2loopback
-* virtualbox-guest-current
+* virtualbox
-* vhba-module-current
+* vhba-module